patchlevel/event-sourcing/docs/pages/store.md

 ## Configure Store

 You can create a store with the `DoctrineDbalStore` class.
-The store needs a dbal connection, an event serializer, an aggregate registry and a table name.
+The store needs a dbal connection, an event serializer, an aggregate registry and some options.

 ```php
 use Doctrine\DBAL\Connection;